zhmcclient/zhmc-os-forwarder/docs/appendix.rst

     forwarder config file
         A YAML file with the configuration for the :term:`forwarder`.
+        For details, see :term:`Forwarder config file`.

     LPAR
     logical partition
     partition
         Logical partitions are, in practice, equivalent to separate Z systems.
         Each logical partition runs its own operating system.

+        See also `Mainframe hardware: Logical partitions (LPARs) <https://www.ibm.com/docs/en/zos-basic-skills?topic=design-mainframe-hardware-logical-partitions-lpars>`_.

-The HMC Web Services API (see :term:`HMC API`) has two distinct resource types:
+        The HMC Web Services API (see :term:`HMC API`) has two distinct resource
-        "partition" when the Z system is in the DPM operational mode, and "logical-partition" when the Z system is in the classic operational mode, but it is the same concept.
+        types: "partition" when the Z system is in the DPM operational mode, and "logical-partition" when the Z system is in the classic operational mode, but it is the same concept.

         Even though the :term:`forwarder` supports Z systems in both operational modes, this document uses the single term "LPAR" for simplicity.

-        See also `Mainframe hardware: Logical partitions (LPARs) <https://www.ibm.com/docs/en/zos-basic-skills?topic=design-mainframe-hardware-logical-partitions-lpars>`_

     regular expression
         Regular expressions in the :term:`forwarder config files <forwarder config file>`